For the standard normal distribution, what is the total area unde... | Study Prep in Pearson+

 1

-Recall that the standard normal distribution is a special case of the normal distribution with a mean of 0 and a standard deviation of 1.
+Recall that the standard normal distribution is a probability distribution with a mean of 0 and a standard deviation of 1.

-Understand that the total area under any probability density function (pdf) curve represents the total probability, which must equal 1 for a valid probability distribution.
+Understand that the total area under the normal curve represents the total probability, which must sum to 1 for any probability distribution.

-Recognize that the normal distribution curve is symmetric and continuous over the entire real line, extending from negative infinity to positive infinity.
+Recognize that the normal curve is symmetric about the mean, but the total area under the curve includes all values from negative infinity to positive infinity.

-Therefore, the total area under the standard normal curve, which covers all possible values of the random variable, is the integral of the pdf from negative infinity to positive infinity.
+Use the property of probability density functions (PDFs) that the integral of the PDF over its entire range equals 1, which applies to the standard normal distribution as well.

 Watch next